 What you can expectBy Mayo Clinic staff

-Your doctor, medical geneticist or nurse practitioner may select, order or administer a genetic test.
-A sample of your blood, skin, amniotic fluid or other tissue will be collected and sent to a lab for analysis.
+Your doctor, medical geneticist or nurse practitioner may administer a genetic test.
+Depending on the type of test, a sample of your blood, skin, amniotic fluid or other tissue will be collected and sent to a lab for analysis.

 - Blood sample.
 A member of your health care team obtains the sample by inserting a needle into a vein in your arm.
 For newborn screening tests, a blood sample is taken by pricking your baby's heel.